EpiForeSITE/epiworld-measles/README.md

 # epiworld-measles
 [![ForeSITE Group](https://github.com/EpiForeSITE/software/blob/e82ed88f75e0fe5c0a1a3b38c2b94509f122019c/docs/assets/foresite-software-badge.svg)](https://github.com/EpiForeSITE)

+> [!CAUTION]
+> This project is a work in progress.
+Use it at your own risk.

-This project aims to generate an ABM using epiworldR to do scenario modeling of measles.
+This project aims to generate an ABM using [epiworld](https://github.com/UofUEpiBio/epiworld) to do scenario modeling of measles.

 An ABM in which we pass the following inputs:
 - School size